Newseum's Imposing D.C. Home Bought By Johns Hopkins For $372.5 Million

 Now it faces an uncertain future — but the Newseum's leaders vowed to carry on its mission of celebrating and supporting the First Amendment, wherever they may do so next.

-"Our patrons learned about the joys, the duties, and even the dangers journalists experience in their work, and why a free and fair press is so important to a well-functioning democracy," said Peter Prichard, chair of the Newseum's board of trustees.
+"Our patrons learned about the joys, the duties, and even the dangers journalists experience in their work, and why a free and fair press is so important to a well-functioning democracy," said Peter Prichard, chair of the Newseum's board of trustees, in the statement.

 "We stand ready to continue much of the Newseum's important work for decades to come — through digital outreach, traveling exhibits, and web-based programs in schools around the world, as well as hopefully in a new physical home in the area."